 Cobb was born in Georgia and spent a few years playing semi-pro baseball.
 Frank Navin brought Cobb into the Tiger's organization in 1905, and Cobb played center field for the Tigers from then until 1926.
 Cobb's on-field career was stellar; at one time or another his held over 90 baseball records.
 Cobb still holds the major league records for highest career batting average (.366) and most career batting titles (11).
-However, Cobb was also famous for his surly temperament and severe racism.
 In 1921, Navin signed Cobb as the Tigers' manager; Cobb worked as player/manager until 1926.
 Cobb retired from baseball two years later.
 In 1936, Cobb was elected to the baseball Hall of Fame in the inaugural ballot, earning more votes than the other four players elected that year (Babe Ruth, Honus Wagner, Christy Mathewson and Walter Johnson).

 Ty Cobb lived at 800 Atkinson (just south of Boston-Edison).

 Bela de Tuscan won the 1919 national sabre title in Hungary before a failed revolution forced him to emigrate to the United States; he barely escaped with his life.
 He taught fencing at Syracuse University from 1923-1925, at the University of Michigan from 1928-1930, and at Wayne State University from 1932-1957.
 He also taught private lessons at his own Salle de Tuscan in Detroit.
 In 1930, he married future fencing world champion Joanna Savich.
 They toured Europe in the 1930s, holding exhibitions and demonstrating a new electric scoring system developed by Bela.